jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 You can think of it as a coach picking players for his roster by assigning points to each offspring.
 In effect, that's how the life's players get chosen.

 This strategy works very well against entropy.
 Not only has life evolved from single-cell organism to populate the planet.
 It's suffered five mass extinctions and repopulated the planet each time.
-Notably, no extinct species has ever come back — what persists is life itself, through whatever lineages the next era's gameboard happens to favor.
+Notably, no extinct species has ever come back—what persists is life itself, through whatever lineages the next era's gameboard happens to favor.

 Here's why valuing procreation keeps winning the Game of Life.